-If you would like to make a formal complaint, you should submit this in writing to Nico Beedle, a director of the firm.
+If you would like to make a formal complaint, you should submit this in writing to Sarah Rust, Solicitor/Compliance Officer for the firm.
 Your written complaint should set out full details of the issue in question.
 Making a complaint will not affect how we handle your case.

 We will arrange a meeting with you, usually within one week of receiving your complaint.